kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 }
 ```

-open terminal t and  change the directory to hello-world-server and install dependencies for express server
+b.
+Open the terminal.Change the directory to **hello-world-server**.Install the dependencies for Express server

 ```javascript
 C:\Users\Admin>mkdir hello-world-server